rockthejvm/rockthejvm-site/src/content/articles/custom-pattern-matching-in-scala.md

 A powerful property of `unapply` is that it doesn't need to be connected to

-- the companion object of the class in question
+- The companion object of the class in question
-- the fields of the class
+- The fields of the class

 In other words, we can create another pattern with a totally different name, returning different things: